MARKOTHEDEV/blog-Api/README.md

 # blog-Api

-this is a blog project that is byit with
+this is a blog project that is buit with

 django
 django rest frame work